 PPE (Personal Protective Equipment) and face coverings

 There can be confusion between the need for higher specification PPE which exists for example, in health care and similar situations and other forms of protection such as face coverings in non-clinical settings.
+PPE is manufactured to regulated specifications to provide a known level of protection to the wearer, whereas non-PPE equipment is not.
 Workplaces should not encourage the unnecessary use of higher specification PPE to protect against coronavirus outside clinical settings.
 However, employers should carefully risk assess the appropriate level of protective equipment that may be needed in any given situation in conjunction with their employees.
 Requirements may vary from situation to situation within the transport network.

 Where you are already using PPE in your work activity to protect against non-COVID-19 risks, you should continue to do so.

-A face covering is not the same as the surgical masks or respirators used by healthcare and other workers as part of PPE.
-PPE should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers, and those in industrial settings, like those exposed to dust hazards.
+A face covering is not the same as the surgical masks or respirators used by healthcare and other workers as part of PPE as it is not manufactured to the same regulated standard.
+PPE should continue to be reserved for those who need it to protect against risks in their workplace, such as health and care workers, and those in industrial settings, like those exposed to dust hazards.

-It continues to be mandatory for passengers to wear a face covering on public transport (subject to certain exemptions and reasonable excuse) pursuant to the Regulations.
+It continues to be mandatory for passengers to wear a face covering on public transport (subject to certain exemptions and reasonable excuse) pursuant to the Regulations: Requirement to wear a face covering on public transport in Wales

 Under these regulations an operator of a public transport service must provide information to passengers about the legal requirement to wear a face covering on their vehicles.